Megaliths in the Urals: Megalith №1

 The presence of windows and stone sculptures of heads of animals (bull and wolf), together with impressive size of the megalith, distinguish it from other megalithic buildings of the island.
 It seems that megalith 1 was a temple built for rituals connected with any transitions from one condition to another: rituals of either age initiations or change of status (lodgment of power of a chief or priest).

 Megalith №2

-Megalith №2 is a cut in a rocky slope and covered by a mound stone structure oriented north–south, whose internal size is 7.5 m × 1.7 m × 3.5 m.
+Megalith No.2 is a cut in a rocky slope and covered by a mound stone structure oriented north–south, whose internal size is 7.5 m × 1.7 m × 3.5 m.
 It consists of two chambers connected by a corridor.
 The entrance of the southern chamber is faced to the west.
 It has a double portal, it could serve for penetrating sun rays.